Paula on the Living Full Out Radio Show with

 Then, I got out.

 Since getting out, I went back to school and became a Social Service Worker as well as a Licensed Paralegal.
-I am currently in Seminary working towards a Master of Divinity and a Graduate Certificate in Biblical Care and Counselling.
+I also graduated with a Master of Theological Studies degree from Seminary along with a Graduate Certificate in Biblical Care and Counselling.

 I experience healing from my past every day.
 I joined Celebrate Recovery in July of 2015 and it is helping me recover from my hurts, hang ups, and habits.